For many years I have been making sculptures to go on walls, whether indoors or outside.|

 I look forward to hearing your ideas.

-The first of these are based on my paragliding adventures and are used to hide my ugly shed.
+These are based on my paragliding adventures and are used to hide my ugly shed.
 On the left paragliding in The Brecon beacons, on the right the approach to Doussard Landing Field in the French Alps.
 Very personal, and also functional

 These can be made to suit any needs and on any scale.